NotAShelf/NotAShelf/README.md

 <h5 align_"center">I so happen to be introduced to JavaScript in the earliest stages of my interest in code writing, thus it is the language I use the most.
 Even though some projects can be more efficent in different languages.
 JavaScript is my way to go.
 Thanks, I hate it.</h5>

 <h2 align "center"> About Me<h/h2>
 <h5 align "center> I'm a simple man with simple hobbies such as reading, video games and random movies I watch from time to time.
-There is no planning in my life, there is only chaos and sacrifices to a a deity(cat.)
+There is no planning in my life, there is only chaos and sacrifices to a  deity.
 I do sailing, debating and art.
 I hate the latest dearly, but that will not stop me.</h5>
 <h5 align "center> For the programming part, I usually mess around with JavaScript and DiscordJs.
-My knowledge in other languages are enough, but nowhere near enough to achieve something.
+My knowledge in other languages are decent, but nowhere near enough to achieve something.
 Not like I have any ideas on what to do anyway.
-Buuut I do translation projects, a LOT of them and you</h5>
+Buuut I do translation projects, a LOT of them and if you have a project that needs a translation hmu so I can pretend im a dictionary.</h5>
 <p align="center">
   <img src="https://cdn.discordapp.com/attachments/736316977504583823/780905382901055528/meirl.png" />
 </p>